 Perhaps the single most studied proof system in propositional proof complexity, resolution, is such a system that produces proofs of the unsatisfiability of CNF formulas.
-The resolution proof system appeared in [20] and began to be investigated in connection with automated theorem proving in the 1960s [30, 31, 56].
+The resolution proof system appeared in [18] and began to be investigated in connection with automated theorem proving in the 1960s [28, 29, 56].
 Because of its simplicity-there is only one derivation rule-and because all lines in a proof are clauses, this proof system readily lends itself to proof search algorithms.

 Being so simple and fundamental, resolution was also a natural target to attack when developing methods for proving lower bounds in proof complexity.
-In this context, it is more convenient to prove bounds on the length of refutations, i.e., the number of clauses, rather than on the total size of refutations.
+In this context, it is more convenient to prove bounds on the length of refutations, i. e., the number of clauses, rather than on the total size of refutations.
 The length and size measure differ by at most a multiplicative factor given by the number of variables and are hence polynomially related.
-In 1968, Tseitin [64] presented a superpolynomial lower bound on refutation length for a restricted form of resolution, called regular resolution, but it was not until almost 20 years later that Haken [38] proved the first superpolynomial lower bound for general resolution.
-This (weakly) exponential lower bound of Haken has later been followed by many other strong results on resolution refutation length for different formula families, for instance in [9, 11, 19, 24, 25, 52, 54, 55, 65].
+In 1968, Tseitin [61] presented a superpolynomial lower bound on refutation length for a restricted form of resolution, called regular resolution, but it was not until almost 20 years later that Haken [36] proved the first superpolynomial lower bound for general resolution.
+This (weakly) exponential lower bound of Haken has later been followed by many other strong results on resolution refutation length for different formula families, e. g., in [10, 17, 22, 23, 52, 54, 55, 62].

-A second complexity measure for resolution, first made explicit by Galil [35], is the width, measured as the maximal size of a clause in the refutation.
-Ben-Sasson and Wigderson [19] showed that the minimal width $W(F \vdash 0)$ of any resolution refutation of a k-CNF formula F is bounded from above by the minimal refutation length $L(F \vdash 0)$ by where n is the number of variables in F. Since it is also easy to see that resolution refutations of polynomial-size formulas in small width must necessarily be short (simply for the reason that $(2 \cdot \#variables)^w$ is an upper bound on the total number of distinct clauses of width w), the result in [19] can be interpreted as saying roughly that there exists a short refutation of the k-CNF formula F if and only if there exists a (reasonably) narrow refutation of F. This gives rise to a natural proof search heuristic: to find a short refutation, search for refutations in small width.
-It was shown in [16] that there are formula families for which this heuristic exponentially outperforms any DPLL procedure regardless of branching function.
+A second complexity measure for resolution, first made explicit by Galil [33], is the width, measured as the maximal size of a clause in the refutation.
+Ben-Sasson and Wigderson [17] showed that the minimal width $W(F \vdash \bot)$ of any resolution refutation of a k-CNF formula F is bounded from above by the minimal refutation length $L(F \vdash \bot)$ by where n is the number of variables in F. Since it is also easy to see that refutations of polynomial-size formulas in small width must necessarily be short (simply for the reason that $(2 \cdot \# \text{variables})^w$ is an upper bound on the total number of distinct clauses of width w), the result in [17] can be interpreted as saying roughly that there exists a short refutation of the k-CNF formula F if and only if there exists a (reasonably) narrow refutation of F. This gives rise to a natural proof search heuristic: to find a short refutation, search for refutations in small width.
+It was shown in [14] that there are formula families for which this heuristic exponentially outperforms any DPLL procedure regardless of branching function.

-$$W(F \vdash 0) = \mathcal{O}\left(\sqrt{n \log L(F \vdash 0)}\right) , \qquad (1.1)$$
+$$W(F \vdash \bot) = \mathcal{O}\left(\sqrt{n\log L(F \vdash \bot)}\right), \qquad (1.1)$$